 - Use a mouthwash or rinse regularly.

-- Schedule routine visits and cleanings.
+- Schedule and keep routine visits to the dentist

 Treatment of Tooth Decay